 The New Providence Green League (Gold and Green B,C) are governed by the Cal Ripken/Babe Ruth rulebooks.
 As a developmental baseball league, NPGL rules and regulations override the Cal Ripken/Babe Ruth rulebooks in certain areas.
 In the absence of an NPGL rule, Cal Ripken/Babe Ruth rules apply

 Point System for Determining Division Winners:

 The NPGL uses a “point system” for determining the regular season division winners for all age groups.
+This point system rewards playing games, not just winning.
 Teams will be awarded points as follows:

 Win: 4 points

 Played loss: 1 point

 The team with the most points at the end of the season will be named the regular season champions for their division.
 Tiebreakers will be determined by 1) Head-to-head play then 2) Point differential.
 The commissioner reserves the right to award forfeit points.
 “Single Game Elimination” games, where applicable, will be counted as regular season games.

 General Rules - All age levels: